 There are things you can do to your truck to allow more space for your toys.
 One of them is rizerback from rizerback.com, or something similar to this.
 You do have to modify your truck to mount it.
 So if you don’t like drilling holes in your truck bed, then skip this one.

 Another option to consider is getting a rigid truck cover or a trail rack.
-You may have seen these before, it goes on top of your truck bed and you can drive the ATVs or UTVs right on top of them.
-They mount to your trucks bed rails, and act like a heavy duty tonneau cover.
-They allow you to load the ATVs side ways to the bed, so you can fit two full size ATVs on one truck bed.
+You may have seen these before, they go on top of your truck bed and you can drive the ATVs or UTVs right on top of them.
+They mount to your truck bed rails and act like a heavy-duty tonneau cover.
+They allow you to load the ATVs sideways to the bed, so you can fit two full-size ATVs on one truck bed.

 Trailers